Amorphous Terrain 2

 Curated by Greg Barton

-5-50 Gallery is pleased to present Amorphous Terrain 2, the second collaborative project by Andrew Erdos and Yasue Maetake.
-The artists point to the gallery’s location in the open construction site that is Long Island City, highlighting its place as a nexus of New York’s darwinian real estate forces.
-Amid drastic change at multiple scales, Erdos and Maetake focus on the makeup of the built environment and its constituent forms, emphasizing our bodily experience and sensorial relationship to the world’s natural and artificial registers.
+The artists point to the gallery’s location in the open construction site that is Long Island City, highlighting its place as a nexus of New York’s Darwinian real estate forces.
+Amid drastic change at multiple scales, Erdos and Maetake focus on the make-up of the environment and its constituent forms, emphasizing our bodily experience and sensorial relationship to the world’s natural and artificial registers.
 Time is another central feature of both artists’ practices.
 Whether seconds, years, or centuries, the durational role and transitory states of material life cycles inform and arise from the exhibition.